folakeobalakun/SQL-Insurance-Underwriter-Risk-Assesment-/README.md

 6. **Replacement cost profile:** least, most, and average replacement cost for films carried.
 7. **Payments risk baseline:** average payment amount and maximum payment processed.
 8. **Customer engagement:** list all customers with lifetime rental counts, sorted by highest volume

+1. ## We will need a list of all staff members, including their first and last names, email addresses, and the store identification number where they work.